 Through the past nine years, I have seen a wide range of applications that have come in to our office in all shapes and sizes.
 Some are the just a few pages and others are literally 3 inches thick.
 From my point of view, I approach them all the same.
 The first three generations are always very straightforward: birth, death, and marriage information that come from official documents.
 These documents are the best way to confirm dates, places and give ties between generations.

 I have seen wrong middle names, wrong spellings of the deceased names, wrong birth dates, and wrong parent’s information.
-I always like to think of these items as being confirmation of whatever I do find that is first person as well as important clues.
+I always like to think of these items as being a confirmation of whatever I do find that is first-person as well as important clues.

 The Human factor

-The other part that plays into all this is the person that recorded the information – either at the time of the event or later as it is actually input into a modern document.
-For example, when I request a death certificate here in Indiana, either in the county or state office, they are referring to a book that has the information hand written or typed which they then type or hand write into a modern form for us to keep as our record.
+The other part that plays into all this is the person that recorded the information – either at the time of the event or later as it is actually inputted into a modern document.
+For example, when I request a death certificate here in Indiana, either in the county or state office, they are referring to a book that has the information handwritten or typed which they then type or handwrite into a modern form for us to keep as our record.
 Do you see how many places that an error might creep in?
 What you need to know is that all the information is initially recorded in a row-by-row format, so each person’s information is all contained within one line in the recorder’s book.

 It’s all in the recording